How to Ship Furniture Across Country

-- Compare quotes from more than one cross-country movers and hire the one that best fits into your budget and will meet your moving needs.
+- Compare quotes from more than one cross-country mover and hire the one that best fits into your budget and will meet your moving needs.

-These three tips will help you get the best and affordable deal to move your furniture cross country.
+These three tips will help you get the best and most affordable deal to move your furniture across the country.

 You should also understand the fact that your final moving price is much influenced by the total weight of your shipment, the distance to be covered, and other extra services as your type of move may demand.
 So you will be yourself a great favor by shipping only items that you need.

 The final tips on how to ship your furniture are based on how you can cheaply pack and protect your furniture to save moving cost.
 To save on your packing cost, you should pack and protect furniture that you can handle by yourself and leave the specialty items to the professional packers to handle.
 But make sure you pack small items that are easy to pack by yourself.
 That way you will have fewer items for professional packers to handle.